K-PaaS/application-platform-guide-eng/install/portal/vm_type_api.md

 ### <div id="2.2"/> 2.2.
 Stemcell Check

 Check the list of Stemcells to verify that the Stemcells required for service installation are uploaded.
-The Stemcell in this guide uses ubuntu-bionic 1.76.
+The Stemcell in this guide uses ubuntu-jammy 1.181.

 > $ bosh -e ${BOSH_ENVIRONMENT} stemcells